Herobrot/LevelZ-sinytra/README.md

-# LevelZ
+# LevelZ - RPG-Series

-LevelZ is a mod which adds skillables to the player which can get skilled to unlock blocks and strengthen passive skills.
+LevelZ-RPG-Series is a fork mod from [LevelZ](https://github.com/Globox1997/LevelZ) which adds skillables to the player which can get skilled to unlock blocks and strengthen passive skills.
+But is also add compat to the RPG-Series

+## What's new?

+The biggest difference is full compatibility with the official RPG series, dynamically adding skills depending on which mods from the series you've installed.
+It incorporates the RAYs-LevelZ-Compat restrictions for the RPG series but has been modified to support the new skills.

+You can add your own datapack replacing the default! remember to use the "replace": true in the skills!

+And also, is compatible with Sinytra!

+Y también en lenguaje español todo! :D

 ### Installation